Table of Contents

 Wine bottles are based on centuries of traditions.
 The wine trade is deeply indebted to those traditions.
-Even the largest multinational wine corporation (talking to you, Gallo) won’t mess this those cultural norms.
+Even the largest multinational wine corporation (talking to you, Gallo) won’t mess with those cultural norms.
 The shape of the wine bottle is the only thing that the entire world of wine agrees on.

 Did you know that the shape of a wine bottle tells you more than the art on the wine label?
 Even the color of the bottle can tell you a wealth of information about the wine inside.